MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/09-Ex2-2-use-copilot-chat-prepare-meeting.md

 8. Select the link that Copilot provides to download the document that it generated.
 Store the document in your OneDrive.

-9. You now want Copilot Chat to review Trey Research’s year-end employee survey results.
+9. You now want Copilot Chat to review Trey Research's year-end employee survey results.
 In Copilot Chat, attach the **Trey Research Year-End Survey Results.xlsx** file to the prompt.

 10. In the prompt field, ask Copilot to review the attached employee survey results and summarize employee sentiment relevant to TR‑Pulse’s goals of transparency and trust.
 For each category, Copilot should provide: